GalleryPlanner: Complete User Guide

 Export your design as a snapshot image for sharing, printing as a reference, or including in design portfolios.

-Standard Snapshot (Free): JPEG export at standard resolution with a GalleryPlanner watermark.
+Snapshot (Free): JPEG export at standard resolution with a GalleryPlanner watermark.

-- Use "Export" → "Snapshot (Standard)" (desktop), or "Share" → "Share Snapshot (Standard)" (mobile)
+- Use "Export" → "Snapshot" (desktop), or "Share" → "Share Snapshot" (mobile)

 - Download your image

-- Use "Export" → "Snapshot (4K)" (desktop), or "Share" → "Share Snapshot (4K)" (mobile)
+- Use "Export" → "4K Snapshot" (desktop), or "Share" → "Share 4K Snapshot" (mobile)

 - Download your lossless PNG

-Cropped Photos ZIP Export (Pro Only)
+Print-Ready Photos (Pro Only)

 Need print-ready files for a lab?

-- Use "Export" → "Cropped Photos (.zip)" (desktop), or "Share" → "Export Cropped Photos (.zip)" (mobile)
+- Use "Export" → "Print-Ready Photos" (desktop), or "Share" → "Print-Ready Photos" (mobile)

 - Download high-resolution crops matched to your frame dimensions